Apinac

 Apinac (/fr/) is a village and commune in the Loire department in central France.
 Apinac is in the extreme southwest of the Loire department, 41.7 km southwest of Saint-Étienne.

-With a total area of 15.4 km2 and a total population of 397 inhabitants (in 2020), the population density is 25.9 inhabitants per km2.
+With a total area of 15.4 km^{2} and a total population of 437 inhabitants (in 2023), the population density is 29 inhabitants per km^{2}.

 The church, dated to the 19th century, is noted for its colorful stained glass windows.
 Vivaro-Alpine, is the local dialect, which is also spoken in Ardèche or the Southern Alps.